Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 ## [ ] Autorun on power on

-On Debian systems, you can simply add a line inside your `/etc/rc.local`
+On Debian systems, you can simply add a line inside your `/etc/rc.local` before `exit 0`

     su -l YourUser -c "/home/YourUser/pe.audio.sys/start.py all"

+    exit 0